suhock/php-dependency-injection/README.md

  - Disposal proceeds in **reverse creation order**.
 This relies on dependencies being constructed before their dependents, which holds for constructor, `Inject`-attribute, and mutator injection.
-A service that resolves further dependencies lazily — for example by holding the container or a `ScopeFactoryInterface` and calling `get()` after construction — can invert that order for the pair involved.
+A service that resolves further dependencies lazily (for example by holding the container or a `ScopeFactoryInterface` and calling `get()` after construction) can invert that order for the pair involved.
  - If a `dispose()` call throws, the remaining instances are still disposed and the first exception is rethrown once the sweep completes.